sakibahammed/Just-an-Ordinary-project/README.md

         -- Chaining promise : Sometime after you get the cookie, you do what you want to do.. you can ask for milk or anything you might like...

-    So , promise help to ask somthing.. wait for it , do other things while you wait like drink milk or other activity etc etc.. but if fall in a problem it will say sorry. if not then get the cookie and do things you love.
+    So , promise help to ask something.. wait for it , do other things while you wait like drink milk or other activity etc etc.. but if fall in a problem it will say sorry. if not then get the cookie and do things you love.

 # async & await ;

-    async and await are keywords used in programming language like javascripit , and python to handel asynchronous programming more easily and readably.
+    async and await are keywords used in programming language like javascript , and python to handel asynchronous programming more easily and readably.

     asynchronous programming allows a program to execute tasks without waiting for each one to complete before moving on to the next. it helps in making programme more efficient especially when dealing with time consuming task lke making network.